MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/compliance/search-adminauditlog-mailboxauditlog-return-no-result.md

 ---
-title: Search-AdminAuditLog and Search-MailboxAuditLog with parameter return empty results
+title: Search-AdminAuditLog and Search-MailboxAuditLog with parameters return empty results
 description: Workaround for an issue that returns empty results when you run Search-AdminAuditLog and Search-MailboxAuditLog cmdlets with parameters.
 author: cloud-writer
 ms.author: meerak